 I remind myself that it’s just a moment of time and that whatever is going on isn’t worth losing my temper over.

 I will literally say “I love you but I’m about to lose my temper and I don’t want that to happen so go to your room and I will come talk to you when it’s time.”

 It lets them know they are loved.
 That even when we are upset with each other, I never, ever stop loving them.

 One thing it also teaches them is trust.
-I always follow through with my promise to
+I always follow through with my promise to come speak to them.

 When I send them to their room I usually go outside.
 Even just a few deep breaths and moments of fresh air can calm me down and allow me to remember that any issues we face are just “small things” and aren’t that big of a deal in the grand scheme of things.